COVID-19 pandemic in Romania: 8 February – 8 March 2021: Second reopening of schools, spread of new variants

 On 8 February, schools were reopened for the second time during the pandemic.
 Unlike in fall 2020, schoolwide restrictions based on the three scenarios were different.
-Thus, in the yellow scenario, unless the student attends primary education or is in a final year, every student attends courses exclusively online.
+Thus, in the yellow scenario, unless the student attended primary education or were in a final year, every student attended courses exclusively online.
 Only primary school students would attend school physically in the red scenario.

 On 10 February, prime minister Florin Cîțu announced that the incidence rate of COVID-19 cases would begin to include outbreaks in over 14 days from the announcement date, with the state of alert being prolonged with 30 more days.
 The following day, the first case among students who participate physically since 8 February was detected, on a girl in 2nd grade from Bucharest.
 Four other cases were detected at noon, which included one teacher, before the number of detected cases of infected students and school personnel began to surge throughout the day.
 In total, there were 244 students and 329 school personnel that were infected with COVID-19 since 8 February, all of which cases were, according to the Ministry of Education, based on infection in the week before the reopening of schools.
-In a press release on the same day, president Iohannis said that the situation is good after the reopening of schools.
+In a press release on the same day, president Iohannis said that the situation was good after the reopening of schools.

-The total number of infections in schools exceeded 1,000 by 17 February, when 600 students and 472 school personnel were reported to have been tested positive since the reopening.
+The total number of infections in schools exceeded 1,000 by 17 February, when 600 students and 472 school personnel were reported to have tested positive since the reopening.

 On 18 February, MedLife announced that the Lineage B.1.1.7 strain had become the dominant variant in Romania's major cities and that it would most likely become the most frequent variant in the country in around 3–5 weeks.
-They've analyzed 90 samples, and 50% of them contained the strain that originated from the United Kingdom.
+They've analysed 90 samples, and 50% of them contained the strain that originated from the United Kingdom.